 Thank you Mr Ramsey for the hope you have given of a world where I have financial peace.
 Thank you for teaching me the importance of giving back to God first, even before I pay the rest of the

+bills.
 I truly believe God brought Mr Dave Ramsey into my life at the absolute perfect time.

 Without the classes I took, I wouldn't have become aware of discrepancies in our finances.
 I wouldn't have had focus and balance.
 And I wouldn't have had a clue where to start when it came to starting over.